 5. Have a Rollback Plan Handy

 With a backup ready, you’ll be able to downgrade from macOS Catalina should the need arise.
 If you’re not familiar with the process yet, make sure you have the steps handy on your phone or another computer.
+Keep in mind that you can get certain macOS Catalina features without upgrading your Mac in the first place.

 To downgrade from macOS Catalina using a Time Machine backup, do the following: